Hola What’s Hot Fam,

 Find a freelance gig or organization that lets you write for them on at least a weekly basis!
 You won’t regret it.
 This is something I really underestimated in college.

 I chose to work for the video department of my University’s newspaper instead of the editorial team.
 I did this for two reasons.
 One, I was anxious to get in front of a camera.
-Two, I though it would count as “broadcast” experience when I applied for jobs.
-However, when it came to working at an actual newspaper or news station, that experience has not helped me at all.
+Two, I thought it would count as “broadcast” experience when I applied for jobs.
+However, when it came to working at an actual newspaper or news station, that experience wasn’t valued much.
 On the other hand, some of my former colleagues, who simply wrote for the paper on a daily basis, have broken into the industry and are currently working as multimedia journalists.

-While my experience as a video producer has definitely proved useful in other situations, I feel that the consistent serious (aka hard/local news coverage) writing carries more weight in newsrooms.
+While my experience as a video producer has definitely proved useful in other situations, consistent serious (aka hard/local news coverage) writing seems to carry more weight in newsrooms.

 Your internship doesn’t necessarily equal a job

 Don’t get comfortable just because you’ve had an internship–or two!
 This is especially true if the internship didn’t last 1-2 years.

 The industry is competitive and the economic climate is even more unstable than before given the coronavirus pandemic.
 For these reasons and others, there are always hundreds of people often looking for the same career opportunities you are.